abenaacs/Solar-Radiation-Analysis-Week-0/README.md

 # Solar Radiation Analysis Week 0

 ## Overview
-The Solar Radiation Analysis Dashboard is an interactive web application built with Streamlit.
+The Solar Radiation Analysis  is an interactive web application built by Abenezer Nigussie.
 It provides tools to explore and visualize solar radiation, temperature, and wind data.
 The dashboard offers features like time-series analysis, correlation matrices, bubble charts, and advanced data cleaning functionalities to help users derive meaningful insights from the data.

 ---